 Cruise through the tangle of Kalimantan’s wild jungles and lush rainforests as you search for orangutans in the heart of Indonesian Borneo.

-Overnight in traditional longhouses of the Dayak tribe, a culture who traditionally live along the river banks.
+Overnight in a local home of the Dayak tribe, a culture who traditionally live along the riverbanks.
 They live by complex religious practices which involve numerous local spirits and omen animals.
-Interacting with these local tribes people offers a rare opportunity of cultural exchange as you help increase their understanding of conservation as well as providing a platform for them to teach you about their ancient ways of life.
+Interacting with these local tribe’s people offers a rare opportunity of cultural exchange as you help increase their understanding of conservation as well as providing a platform for them to teach you about their ancient ways of life.

 This is truly a journey of discovery, education and enrichment – perfect for those with a wild and generous heart!